-Arresting and detaining children and young people

-- Special provisions apply - Children and young people defined
+Arresting and detaining children and young people Special provisions apply prevention-first-strategy-20-dec-2011.pdf

-Special provisions apply

 There are a number of legislative and policy requirements relating to the arrest and detention of children and young people.
-Prevention First, the Police operating strategy, requires that youth offenders are responded to and dealt with swiftly.
+Prevention First (see PDF below), the Police operating strategy, requires that youth offenders are responded to and dealt with swiftly.
 The strategy also encourages the use of alternative actions.